BlaqueDevs/se-assignment-day-5-technical-writing-and-review-crispusomollo/README.md

 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?

+- Project Name: Start with the name of the product or project.
+- Purpose and Overview: explains what the product does and its primary goal.
+- Key Features or Benefits: Highlight the most important or unique features of the product.
+- Target Audience: Specify who the product is intended for.
+- Core Technology (Optional): Mention the main technology or framework used if relevant.
+- Link to Demo or Documentation: Provide a direct link to a live demo, preview, or detailed documentation.

+---

 ## 12. How can you succinctly convey the purpose and key features of a product?